Blakiemon/GB-Boundary-Generator/README.md

 ***AND FINALLY***

-6. Once you're in the directory with Boundary Generator (😩 Yes I know these isntructions were so hard to follow....) type in `python BoundaryGenerator.py` if that doesn't work type in `python3 BoundaryGenerator.py` if that doesn't work either try running `pip3 install PySimpleGUI` THEN run `python3 BoundaryGenerator.py`
+6. Once you're in the directory with Boundary Generator (😩 Yes I know these instructions were so hard to follow....) type in `python BoundaryGenerator.py` if that doesn't work type in `python3 BoundaryGenerator.py` if that doesn't work either try running `pip3 install PySimpleGUI` THEN run `python3 BoundaryGenerator.py`

 AND YOU ARE DONE!
 Enjoy using the program :P